ShaomingB/reimagined-doodle/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
 Output would include how much of the item the store has on hand.

+The output would be a list of information for the item based of the serial number.
+Outputs would include name, description of item, amount in storage, amount in front of store, price per item, and brand of item.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
 Input would require the serial number of the item.